Carbon monoxide: Astronomy

 Beyond Earth, carbon monoxide is the second-most common diatomic molecule in the interstellar medium, after molecular hydrogen.
 Because of its asymmetry, this polar molecule produces far brighter spectral lines than the hydrogen molecule, making CO much easier to detect.
 Interstellar CO was first detected with radio telescopes in 1970.
 It is now the most commonly used tracer of molecular gas in general in the interstellar medium of galaxies, as molecular hydrogen can only be detected using ultraviolet light, which requires space telescopes.
 Carbon monoxide observations provide much of the information about the molecular clouds in which most stars form.

 Beta Pictoris, the second brightest star in the constellation Pictor, shows an excess of infrared emission compared to normal stars of its type, which is caused by large quantities of dust and gas (including carbon monoxide) near the star.

 In the atmosphere of Venus carbon monoxide occurs as a result of the photodissociation of carbon dioxide by electromagnetic radiation of wavelengths shorter than 169 nm.
 It has also been identified spectroscopically on the surface of Neptune's moon Triton.

 Solid carbon monoxide is a component of comets.
 The volatile or "ice" component of Halley's Comet is about 15% CO.
 At room temperature and at atmospheric pressure, carbon monoxide is actually only metastable (see Boudouard reaction) and the same is true at low temperatures where CO and CO2 are solid, but nevertheless it can exist for billions of years in comets.
 There is very little CO in the atmosphere of Pluto, which seems to have been formed from comets.
 This may be because there is (or was) liquid water inside Pluto.

 Carbon monoxide can react with water to form carbon dioxide and hydrogen:

-CO + H2O → +

 This is called the water-gas shift reaction when occurring in the gas phase, but it can also take place (very slowly) in an aqueous solution.

 If the hydrogen partial pressure is high enough (for instance in an underground sea), formic acid will be formed:

-CO + H2O → HCOOH

 These reactions can take place in a few million years even at temperatures such as found on Pluto.